dannierl/Video-Frame-Interpolation/proposal.md

  ![Generate frame with two frame](./pic3.jpg)

 For the test part, we will use 60fps frames videos to train our model as shown in Figure 4.
-We will devide each video in the data set to three set of frames: t, t+1, t+2. we will use the t frame and t+2 frame as input and t+1 frame as ground truth.
-We will use this new frame to compare with the second frame to accurately model.
+Each video in the data set will be process in three set of rames:t, t+1, t+2, where t is from 1th frames to 58 frames.
+We will use the t frame and t+2 frame as input and t+1 frame as ground truth.
+The output frame will be used to compare with the original t+1 frame to accurately model.

  ![Compare with the original frame](./pic2.jpg)